axolotl-ai-cloud/axolotl/README.md

 max_packed_sequence_len: 1024
 # use efficient multi-packing with block diagonal attention and per sequence position_ids.
 Recommend set to 'true'
 sample_packing:
+# you can set these packing optimizations AFTER starting a training at least once.
+# The trainer will provide recommended values for these values.
+sample_packing_eff_est:
+total_num_tokens:

 # if you want to use 'lora' or 'qlora' or leave blank to train all parameters in original model
 adapter: lora